 Odaiba, also called ‘Daiba’ for short, has become increasingly popular with foreign tourists.
-Originally built from reclaimed land in defense of Tokyo (then called Edo) in 1853, it has become a hotspot for both young people and those young at heart.
-There is shopping, a Ferris wheel, otaku meccas, onsen and beautiful views--something for everyone to enjoy.
+Originally built from reclaimed land in defense of Tokyo in 1853, it has become one of Tokyo's top attractions and a hotspot for both young people and those young at heart.
+There is shopping, a Ferris wheel, otaku meccas, onsen and beautiful views—something for everyone to enjoy.

-In this article, we will take you through the top 10 things to do in Odaiba to help you make the most out of your visit.
-From a visit to the symbolic Fuji TV station and character spots to a relaxing bay cruise, experience the best of Odaiba in one day... or more... whichever suits your fancy!
+Here we will take you through the top 10 things to do in Odaiba to help you make the most out of your visit.
+From a visit to the symbolic Fuji TV station and character spots to a relaxing bay cruise, experience the best of Odaiba in one day—or more—whichever suits your fancy!

-1. See a Panoramic View of the Port of Tokyo from the Observatory Sphere
+2. See a Panoramic View of the Port of Tokyo from the Observatory Sphere in Odaiba

 After getting a ticket on the ground level, ride the elevator to the 25th floor to the observatory sphere called Hachitama.
 From there, you overlook the entire Odaiba area and other symbols of Tokyo in the background, such as the Tokyo Tower.
 On a clear day, you can even see Mount Fuji in the distance.